lehaifeng/DASNet/README.md

 - torchvision

 ## Datasets
 This repo is built for remote sensing change detection.
-We report the performance on three datasets.
+We report the performance on two datasets.

 - CDD
  - paper: [Change detection in remote sensing images using conditional adversarial networks](https://www.int-arch-photogramm-remote-sens-spatial-inf-sci.net/XLII-2/565/2018/isprs-archives-XLII-2-565-2018.pdf)